AcePhoton8604/AceForce/ReadMe.md

 *So I don't want any complaints on having Python, C++ and Java in the same place.*

 Thanks for visiting.
 Have a good one!

+# Notes

+1. "Have you tried making a Discord bot?
+You can make one with Python or JS and it's fun [redacted]"
+                                                                                   -Probably Not Theriz